 Help!
 My Cat Has Epilepsy!
 What It Is, What It Is Not and What Caused It

 I Do Not Have Epilepsy

-This account is from what you might call 'first-and-a-half-hand' experience, in dealing with one of our cats who has had epilepsy since she was a tiny kitten.
+This account is from what you might call 'first-and-a-half-hand' experience, in dealing with one of our cats who had epilepsy since she was a tiny kitten.
 Regardless of the species affected, the condition manifests in the same ways.

-The history on our poor kitty is this:
+The history on our poor kitty was this:

 We adopted her from a rescue organization back in 1998.
 She was a tiny thing, barely 8 weeks old, and under a pound.
 She fit in the palm of my husband's hand.
 She and her siblings had been found, just days old, inside a paper sack tossed into a paint locker at a local school.